alexhumphreys/alexhumphreys.github.io/_posts/2021-04-15-i-hate-modern-ci.md

 If you have a good API, people will find interesting ways to use it.
 It sounds like [Taskcluster](https://docs.taskcluster.net/docs) from Mozilla may be that, and I intend on looking into it, and the ability to write github actions that can be shared is a good step in this direction.

 So I'm hopefully some people will do something interesting in this space, but if we keep being satisfied with YAML+janky features that don't play well together, CI life won't really get better.

+PS: a friend pointed out that it sounds like what I want is just Jenkins, which I remember disliking back in the day but maybe I was wrong and Jenkins was The Way all along.